All Episodes

 At an angle.

-So, put it in a Tupperware or a bag like this and don't close it all the way.
+So put it in a Tupperware or a bag like this, and don't close it all the way.

-So, now it's kind of got its own little home.
+So now it's kind of got its own little home.

 Why don't you close the bag all the way?

-What's wrong with that?
+What's the wrong with that?

-So, the reason you don't close the bag all the way is because cheese is, you know, good cheese, real cheese is filled with microbial activity, right?
+So the reason you don't close the bag all the way is because cheese is, you know, good cheese, real cheese, is filled with microbial activity, right?

-Cheese is kind of alive.
+Cheese is sort of alive.

 You don't want to suffocate it.

-So, you don't want to suffocate it.
+So you don't want to suffocate it.

-as the microbes in there are still doing their work.
+It's giving off gases as the microbes in there are still doing their work.

 So you want to let it breathe, protect it from drying out, and you're going to love the piece.

-Hey, learn something every day.
+Yeah, you learn something every day.

-Thank you very much for that.
+Thank you very much, Ryan.

 Appreciate it.